 News» Go to news main

-The Division of Neurosurgery’s six-year postgraduate training program, one of the most competitive programs for residents, has for the first time in Canadian history, achieved an equal distribution of males and females among learners.
+The Division of Neurosurgery’s six-year postgraduate training program, one of the most competitive programs for residents, has achieved an equal distribution of males and females among learners.
 In fact, with six of the 11 trainees in the program identifying as female, they have actually surpassed it.

 Neurosurgery is externally acknowledged as a very difficult speciality, with long, complicated cases, and high stakes.
 Operative decisions can mean removing a tumor and saving a life, but also risking the language or personality centre of the brain.